-Jeanne Maloney is Director of Special Projects in the Division of Continuing Education at Westchester Community College, Valhalla, NY.
+Jeanne Maloney is Assistant Dean in the Workforce Development and Community Education at Westchester Community College, Valhalla, NY.
 She has been in higher education for over 25 years, serving as both a faculty member and administrator.
 She came to Westchester Community College in 2003 and was appointed the Assistant Director of the college’s Ossining Extension Center.
 Jeanne served in this position until 2008; at that time, she became the Director of Special Projects in the Division of Continuing Education.
 In this capacity, she coordinates a variety of ongoing and grant-funded initiatives.
 Jeanne also actively collaborates with other members of the Division and the Foundation Grant Team to develop funding proposals.
 Jeanne holds both a Bachelor of Science Degree from the University of Minnesota and a Master of Science Degree in Dental Hygiene Education from the University of Missouri-Kansas City.
 Prior to coming to Westchester Community College, Jeanne was a faculty member and program director in allied health programs at the University of Minnesota and both the University of Bridgeport and University of New Haven in Connecticut.

 Yuval H. Marcus is a Partner with Leason Ellis, LLP, a rapidly growing law firm in White Plains that specializes in patent, trademark and copyright law.
 Working with a global network of law firms, Leason Ellis obtains and enforces worldwide intellectual property rights for clients that include local, national and international companies, from startups to Fortune 500 companies.
 A Westchester native who grew up in New Rochelle, Yuval is a litigator with more than 15 years of experience in federal courts throughout the country.
 He specializes in all types of intellectual property disputes, including litigating copyright, trademark, trade dress, patent, false advertising, domain name and trade secret matters, and has consistently achieved favorable results for his clients.
 Working closely with his clients, he also offers them practical strategies to strengthen their intellectual property rights and to avoid potential conflicts.
 He represents clients from many different fields, including the telecommunications, software, publishing, entertainment, restaurant, food and beverage, hotel, apparel, toy, jewelry, luxury goods, furniture, cosmetics and consumer goods industries.
 Yuval is actively involved in the Westchester County business community and has demonstrated his leadership through his affiliation with a number of different business organizations in Westchester County, including the Business Council of Westchester, where he is a member of the Coalition for Business Development and was the Chair of the Quality of Life Subcommittee.
 He was selected to the New York Metro 2011 Super Lawyers in the category of Intellectual Property Litigation.
 As Co-Chair of the Intellectual Property, Computer and Telecommunications Law Section of the Westchester County Bar Association, Yuval has provided interesting and diverse legal education programs for Westchester attorneys on a variety of topics.
 He has published articles in the Westchester County Bar Association’s Newsletter and raised money for the Westchester County Bar Association by serving on the committee for the Past Presidents’ Dinner.
 Yuval is a graduate of Yale University where he received his bachelor’s degree in history and of the Benjamin N. Cardozo School of Law where he was a member of the Cardozo Law Review and received his law degree.
 An avid Mets fan and photographer, Yuval and his family live in White Plains.